-Heart disease can affect anybody and the program is appropriate for all adults living in the UK who are concerned about having heart disease now or developing it in the future.
+Heart disease can affect anybody and the programme is appropriate for all adults living in the UK who are concerned about having heart disease now or developing it in the future.
 There are, however, certain groups of patients who are at increased risk of coronary artery disease.
 These include:

 Patients with one or more of the ‘at risk’ factors listed above are those who would particularly benefit from cardiac screening.

-Cardiovascular disease is the most common and significant serious disease in the developed world.
-In the UK cardiovascular disease remains the most common cause of death affecting approximately 30% of the population.
-The majority of these deaths, approximately 20% of men and 17% of women, are caused by coronary artery disease.
-Currently approximately 3.4 million adults in the UK have established coronary artery disease.
+Currently, approximately 3.4 million adults in the UK have established coronary artery disease.
 It is often known as the ‘silent killer’ as patients are sadly often not aware that they have a heart problem until they suffer a fatal heart attack.
-In many cases specialist screening may have identified early signs for coronary disease and/or risk factors which contribute to the development of coronary artery disease later in life.
+In many cases, specialist screening may have identified early signs for coronary disease and/or risk factors which contribute to the development of coronary artery disease later in life.
 Early specialist treatment and education of patients at risk can reduce the risk of adverse cardiac events occurring in the future.

-Unlike many other medical conditions most potential cardiac problems can be detected and treated at an early stage to reduce the occurrence of serious cardiac events in the future.
-Patients with the early stages of coronary disease often do not experience any symptoms so whilst you may currently feel fit and well, a comprehensive cardiac screen would give you the peace of mind that you are at risk.
+Unlike many other medical conditions, most potential cardiac problems can be detected and treated at an early stage to reduce the occurrence of serious cardiac events in the future.
+Patients with early stages of coronary disease often do not experience any symptoms so whilst you may currently feel fit and well, a comprehensive cardiac screen would give you the peace of mind that you are at risk.
 Similarly, if we do identify factors that might lead to cardiac problems in the future you can be reassured that we will recognise and treat them now to reduce your risk in later life.

 In many parts of the developed world, particularly in Italy and parts of the USA, it is now routine to screen young people undertaking competitive sport for conditions that might place them at risk of ‘Sudden Cardiac Death in the Young’.
 Whilst this is an uncommon condition, affecting, in those aged 35 years or less, approximately 1 person in 100,000 per year it is devastating when it does occur.
 Sports activity in adolescents and young adults is associated with an increased risk of sudden cardiac death.
 Sudden cardiac death is predominantly caused by pre-existing cardiac abnormalities rather than the sporting activity itself.